odpi/egeria-docs/site/docs/connectors/index.md

 | [Repository and Event Mapper connectors](#repository-and-event-mapper-connectors) | integrate metadata repositories into the open metadata ecosystem so that they can interact with one or more [open metadata repository cohorts](/services/omrs/cohort). |
 | [Open Discovery Services](#open-discovery-services) | analyze the content of [resources](/egria-docs/concepts/resource) in the digital landscape and create annotations that are attached to the resource's [asset](/concepts/asset) metadata element in the open metadata repositories in the form of an open discovery report |
 | [Governance Action Services](#governance-action-services) | perform monitoring of metadata changes, validation of metadata, triage of issues, assessment and/or remediation activities as required. |
+| [Governance Daemon Connectors](#governance-daemon-connectors) | contain specialist connectors for the governance servers that make active use of open metadata.

 ### Integration Connectors